mabdelfattahm/certified-aws-solutions-architect-associate/2-deep-dive/cli.md

 ## EC2 Instance Metadata

-- It allows EC2 instance to "lear about themselves" without using an IAM Role
+- It allows EC2 instance to "learn about themselves" without using an IAM Role
 - The URL to get EC2 metadata information is http://169.254.169.254/latest/meta-data.
 THis URL only works from EC2 instances, since it is an internal IP
 - We can retrieve the IAM Role name for the EC2 instance but we can not retrieve the IAM Policy
 - Metadata = info about the EC2 instance